 With a real estate contractor license, it stands to reason that investors would be more equipped to handle an average, everyday rehab.
 After all, it can’t hurt to know how to remodel a bathroom or install some intriguing sizzle features.
 Can it?
 While the answer is almost a resounding no, some pros and cons need to be weighed before getting a real estate contractor license.

 Quite honestly, it’s not really a question of whether or not you should get one, but rather if it’s worth it or not.
 While having a license can only help your prospects moving forward, there are some things you need to take into consideration.
 Namely, how you view your strategy moving forward.
-Are you going to treat real estate investing as an occasional hobby or like a business?
+Are you going to treat real estate investing as an occasional hobby or as a business?

 If you are content flipping a single property, I could argue that getting your real estate contractor license would be well worth the time and money it takes to do so.
 That said, I also think a real estate contractor license would benefit anyone looking to flip homes regularly.
 All things considered, it’s not so much a question of whether or not you should get licensed to contract, but rather if it’s worth it or not.
 Believe me, there is a difference.
 As I already alluded to, investors stand to benefit from obtaining their own real estate contractor license.
 If for nothing else, it’s better to have a license and not need it than to need it and not have it.